helm/helm-www/content/en/docs/topics/plugins.md

 description: Long description shown in places like helm help
 ignoreFlags: Ignore flags passed in from Helm
 platformCommand: # Configure command to run based on the platform
-  - os: OS match, can be empty or ommited to match all OS'
+  - os: OS match, can be empty or omitted to match all OS'
-    arch: Architecture match, can be empty or ommited to match all architectures
+    arch: Architecture match, can be empty or omitted to match all architectures
     command: Plugin command to execute
     args: Plugin command arguments
 command: (DEPRECATED) Plugin command, use platformCommand instead
 platformHooks: # Configure plugin lifecycle hooks based on the platform
   install: # Install lifecycle commands
-    - os: OS match, can be empty or ommited to match all OS'
+    - os: OS match, can be empty or omitted to match all OS'
-      arch: Architecture match, can be empty or ommited to match all architectures
+      arch: Architecture match, can be empty or omitted to match all architectures
       command: Plugin install command to execute
       args: Plugin install command arguments
   update: # Update lifecycle commands
-    - os: OS match, can be empty or ommited to match all OS'
+    - os: OS match, can be empty or omitted to match all OS'
-      arch: Architecture match, can be empty or ommited to match all architectures
+      arch: Architecture match, can be empty or omitted to match all architectures
       command: Plugin update command to execute
       args: Plugin update command arguments
   delete: # Delete lifecycle commands
-    - os: OS match, can be empty or ommited to match all OS'
+    - os: OS match, can be empty or omitted to match all OS'
-      arch: Architecture match, can be empty or ommited to match all architectures
+      arch: Architecture match, can be empty or omitted to match all architectures
       command: Plugin delete command to execute
       args: Plugin delete command arguments
 hooks: # (Deprecated) Plugin lifecycle hooks, use platformHooks instead